Contributing

 Templates

 Viber3D provides different templates for project initialization.
-These templates are stored in the templates
+These templates are stored in the templates directory of the repository.

 - The default template is the

-template - The
+startertemplate - The

-branch) contains upcoming features and changes
+starter-nexttemplate (accessed via thenextbranch) contains upcoming features and changes

-When developing new templates or making changes to existing ones, you can test them locally by using the --template
+When developing new templates or making changes to existing ones, you can test them locally by using the --template flag with the CLI:

 npx viber3d@latest init my-game --template next

-This will use the experimental template from templates/starter-next
+This will use the experimental template from templates/starter-next on the next branch.

 Coding Standards